 This chart, which is based on UK government data, shows that taking the Eurostar high-speed rail is 42.5 times (!) less carbon-intensive than taking a domestic flight.
-That’s NUTS.

 This makes me wonder: why are we not talking more about the sheer miracle of high-speed rail?!

-It’s therefore great news that overland travel options are increasing.
+While flying may be the only practical or convenient option for some trips, it’s great news that overland travel options are increasing.
 In Europe, rail is even undergoing a renaissance of sorts at the moment.
 New high-speed rail and international (overnight) connections are popping up left, right and centre.
 It is also getting easier to book tickets, though sadly, the prices are still often not competitive with budget airlines.

 3. Staying in eco-accommodation